taylorscott91/sweetlibsphp/README.md

 What problem does it solve?
 How does it solve the problem (conceptually)?
 Why does one use it?
 ```
-It's mostly used for powerful server-side scripting with a wide variety of both outpou formats and database formats.
+It's mostly used for powerful server-side scripting with a wide variety of both output formats and database formats.
 It can basically talk to any service as well!
 ```
 What are the alternatives?
 ```